Dimmsum/WhatsApp-bot/README.md

-# WhatsApp Bot with AI & Google Drive Integration
+# WhatsApp Bot with AI, Google Drive & Docs Integration

 An intelligent WhatsApp bot that connects to your WhatsApp account and uses Google's Gemini AI to process messages and perform Google Drive operations through natural language commands.